AdebanjoOayinka/EQUIPMENT-ASSET-FUEL-MANAGEMENT-SYSTEM/README.md

       ● Review the current method of gathering the data.

-      ● Provide and present the current year records on a spreadsheet.
+      ● Provide and present the current year records on an excell spreadsheet.

-      ● Analyse the data to show these Engineering KPIs:
+      ● Analyse the data to show below KPIs:

             ● Total monthly fuel consumed
             ● Total monthly moves per equipment